torvalds/linux/Documentation/process/threat-model.rst

     involving tens of millions of threads, tens of thousands of CPUs, unrealistic CPU frequencies, RAM sizes or disk capacities, network speeds).

-  * bugs whose reproduction requires hardware modification or emulation, including fake USB devices that pretend to be another one.

   * as well as issues that can be triggered at a cost that is orders of magnitude higher than the expected benefits (e.g. fully functional keyboard emulator only to retrieve 7 uninitialized bytes in a structure, or